About Allison

 Allison Daminger is an Assistant Professor of Sociology at the University of Wisconsin-Madison.
 She received her PhD in Sociology and Social Policy from Harvard University in 2022.
 Her research focuses on how and why gender continues to shape individuals’ experiences at home and at work, even as support for gender-egalitarianism keeps growing.

-Allison is also passionate about translating academic research for readers outside the academy.
-She has written about gender inequality for The Guardian and The Behavioral Scientist, and her work has been featured in venues such as the New York Times, the BBC, and Psychology Today.
-She also writes a newsletter that offers a sociological take on parenting and family life.
+Allison’s research has been published in the American Sociological Review and Gender & Society.
+Her work has been recognized with multiple awards from the American Sociological Association.
+She is also passionate about translating academic research for readers outside the academy.
+Allison has written about gender inequality for The Guardian and The Behavioral Scientist, and her work has been featured in venues such as the New York Times, the BBC, and Psychology Today.
+She also writes an occasional newsletter that offers a sociological take on parenting and family life.